ONSdigital/eq-terraform-load-generator/README.md

 ### Development

-Use an PROJECT_NAME name which follows the naming conventions here: https://cloud.google.com/storage/docs/naming
+Use a PROJECT_NAME name which follows the naming conventions here: https://cloud.google.com/storage/docs/naming

 Rename `terraform.tfvars.example` to `terraform.tfvars` and fill in the values.
 (Ask a team member for help).